SAP-docs/btp-application-autoscaler/docs/cf-cli-plugin.md

   ```

 ### `cf attach-autoscaling-policy`
-Attach a scaling policy to an application, the policy file must be a JSON file, refer to [policy specification](<./defining-a-scaling-policy-79f443a.md>) for the policy format.
+Attach a scaling policy to an application.
+The policy file must be a JSON file.
+See [policy specification](<./defining-a-scaling-policy-79f443a.md>) for the policy format.

 ```shell
 cf attach-autoscaling-policy APP_NAME PATH_TO_POLICY_FILE